 Science is a fascinating matter.
 But fed by both, curiosity and hard work, science is challenging.
 Often, the absolute - may this be an absolute answer, an absolute number or an absolute solution - remains nebulous.
 Some may, for this reason, doubt science.
 Science goes hand in hand with fascination about the living environment all surrounding us.
 Just out there!
 This is the important point: why has a rainbow colours, who does live in the soil underground and what does swarm psychology describe?
 The true value of science is to awake the fascination for these questions in each and everyone.
 When combined with first-hand experiences in the outdoors something even greater may arise: awareness and understanding.

 Awareness for the connectivity of things and understanding of the consequences human actions have on our social, communal and natural environments.
 Simply, if I could involve people from young to old to think, to learn and to remember about science and the outdoors, what great achievement would this be?
 As a scientist and outdoor enthusiast, I am fascinated by the no-soil and soil side of things: they still make me wonder.
-Working for Antipodeans, I lead NZ school groups to developing countries overseas.
-Besides demonstrating at University, this is another step to proficiency combining my three passions: science, education and the outdoors.
+Connecting my three passions - science, education and the outdoors - I initiated the Science Rocks Project.
+The project´s ambition is to illustrate, and by saying this I literally speaking mean "to paint", scientific facts on rocks.
+The science rocks then hide at different places.
+Gardens or parks.
+Backcountry huts or anywhere outdoors, really, on their way to spread knowledge and joy out to the world.
+All rocks are geotagged and linked to their very own Instagram account --> as below!

 Freelancing work for Manaaki Whenua-Landcare Research writing for the NZ Soils Portal.